mne-tools/mne-cpp/doc/gh-pages/pages/contribute/git.md

 ---
 # Git Workflow

 This part is focused on giving a short overview of git commands that should cover the general git workflow in MNE-CPP.
-For further information you can check out this [Git tutorial video](https://www.youtube.com/watch?v=DtLrWCFaG0A&feature=youtu.be).
+For further information you can check out this [Git tutorial video](https://www.youtube.com/watch?v=DtLrWCFaG0A&feature=youtu.be){:target="_blank" rel="noopener"}.

 The first steps to get started, as described in the [build guide](../install/buildguide.md), are:
 ```